Chacorão Dam: Location

 The Chacorão reservoir would affect the Munduruku, Kayabí and Apiacá indigenous people.

 It would flood 18700 ha of the Mundurucu Indigenous Territory.

 Technical

-The dam will have a reservoir of 61600 ha.
+The dam was planned to have a reservoir of 61600 ha.

-The power plant will have a capacity of 3,336 MW.
+The power plant was planned to have a capacity of 3,336 MW.

 Planning process

 The dam is part of a plan to convert the Tapajos into a waterway for barges to take soybeans from Mato Grosso to the Amazon River ports.

 A continuous chain of dams, with locks, would eliminate today's rapids and waterfalls.

 Legal and constitutional objections may be bypassed through "security suspensions."

 The Chacorão locks are listed as a priority in the National Waterways Plan (Brazil, MT 2010, p.
 22).

 The dam's reservoir would eliminate the Chacorão rapids, allowing barge traffic above the dam's locks.

 The controversial Chacorão Dam is rarely discussed in the context of the Tapajós Basin developments, despite its central role in the plan.

 A "platform" approach is proposed for construction to minimise environmental impact.

 There would be no access roads, and workers would be taken to the site by helicopter.

 After construction is complete the site would be regenerated.